amamh/orleans-PipeStreamProvider/readme.md

   - The cache can either be in-memory or on Redis.
 To use Redis for caching, set `UseRedisForCache="true"` in the provider line in server config.

 # Physical Queue
-You can use either Redis as a physical queue (a Redis list internally) or an in-memory queue.
-The in-memory queue is only good for debugging but it's better not to use it.
+Currently, the main physical queue implmentation is using Redis.
+You can also use an in-memory queue, but that's a bad idea.
-The in-memory queue works fine when running this sample on the same machine with one server.
-However, this sample is writing from a grain i.e. the writes happen on the server and the reads also since the receiver is created on the server, so this setup works fine with an in-memory queue.
+The in-memory queue will only work when writing from within the server (i.e. from a grain).
+So, if you want to run the Sample using the in-memory queue, you have to change the producer so that it sends the data to a grain which then writes to the stream instead of writing to the stream directly.

-It's recommended to use Redis as a physical queue, to do that put `UseRedisForQueue="true"` in the server config (it should be there by default).
+Basically, enable Redis as the physical queue (already enabled in the config).

 # Config
 - Cache: